Last updated on June 15th, 2020 at 10:45 pm

 Once you get to the second waterfall, you will notice that it is quieter than the first one.
 Of course you can also swim here and rent a bamboo raft.
 They even allow (and encourage!) you to jump from the top of the waterfall!
 You will also see people coming from a higher spot who are in Kawasan Falls canyoneering.

 There is one more waterfall, the third one.
 It can be reached in 15 minutes.
 The path to this one was steeper than the rest.
 Despite that, it was still a really good place to hike and take pictures since this is almost deserted because most people prefer to stay in the first and second levels.

 The third waterfall has an exciting jumping spot where people from the canyoneering expedition are lining up to jump a rope a la Tarzan!
 There are a few tables in this area for you to eat or rest on.

 You can finish the visit in Kawasan Falls within 2-4 hours depending on how much time you want to spend swimming or relaxing there.

 We stayed at Matutinao Beach Resort which can be found just by the bus stop.
-It’s a perfect place if you want to sleep close to the waterfalls while having a place where you can find snacks, carinderia and even a church.
+It’s a perfect place if you want to sleep close to the waterfalls while having a place where you can find snacks, eat at a carinderia and even visit a church.
 The resort is very quiet at night and it’s a nice place if you want to swim on the beach a little bit.

 We enjoyed flying the drone here and you can also hire a guide or avail a tour package for Kawasan Falls where you can try canyoneering, along with some lunch/dinner.
 If you will try Kawasan Falls canyoneering, the resort is a good place to clean up and shower afterwards as it is near the bus stop and is very accessible.